Best Practices for Collecting Metrics from Multiple Kubernetes Clusters¶

 1.4 Configure Kubernetes API Server Metric Collection¶

-Refer to the Kubernetes API Server Integration Documentation.
+See details in the Kubernetes API Server Integration Documentation.

 1.5 Deploy DataKit¶

-Upload datakit.yaml
+Upload the datakit.yaml

 to the Master node of the test cluster and execute the deployment command.